mezzio/mezzio/doc/book/reference/migration/to-v1-1.md

 ## Programmatic middleware pipelines

-With Expressive 1.0, we recommended creating middleware pipelines and routing via configuration.
+With Mezzio 1.0, we recommended creating middleware pipelines and routing via configuration.
 Starting with 1.1, we recommend *programmatic creation of pipelines and routing*.

-Programmatic pipelines exercise the existing Expressive API.
+Programmatic pipelines exercise the existing Mezzio API.
 Methods include:

 - `pipe()` allows you to pipe middleware for the pipeline; this can optionally take a `$path` argument.
 (If one argument is present, it is assumed to be